Loading

 Practice in Noun Declinator

-Some nouns may have irregularities in their stem when adding an ending.
+Some nouns may have irregularities in their stem during declension.

 Orthography rule